Kanji Ishiwara: Beliefs

 Prior to leaving for Germany, Ishiwara had converted to Nichiren Buddhism.
-Nichiren taught that '[Japan is] superior to India, China and eighty thousand other countries', and that, though the Degenerate Age has arrived, there is still hope by believing in the Lotus Sutra, and Japan would the land where the teaching of the Lotus Sutra would prevail, whence it would be propagated to the rest of the world.
+Nichiren taught that '[Japan is] superior to India, China and eighty thousand other countries', and that, though the Degenerate Age had arrived, there was still hope by believing in the Lotus Sutra.
+Japan would be the land where the teaching of the Lotus Sutra would prevail and whence it would be propagated to the rest of the world.

 Inspired by Hans Delbrück, Ishiwara proposed that there are two types of war: protracted and decisive.
 Japan must unify Asia under its leadership, in preparation for a protracted war with the West under American leadership.
 He also hoped that an intervention of Manchuria would awaken Japan to its historical mission.
-He expected that before the final war, Japan would fight a war with America over who can control China, and Japan would prevail.
+He expected that before the final war, Japan would fight a war with America over who would control China, and that Japan would prevail.

 Ishiwara felt that the period of world conflict was fast approaching, and Japan, relying upon its vision of the kokutai and its sacred mission to "liberate" China, would lead a unified East Asia to defeat the West.
 He claimed "Japan must be victorious, not for the sake of her own national interest, but for the salvation of the world."

 In On World Final War, he argued that technology determines the history of war, and the history of war determines history.
-There will soon be a final war, which would be decided by the air war.
-Future aircraft would be powered by new sources of power, such that they can remain flying almost indefinitely, and they would fly long distances to strike directly at other nations' capitals.
-To avoid this, Japan should dismantle the cities and disperse industry into agricultural communities, resulting in the "unity of agriculture and industry".
+There would soon be a final war, which would be decided by air power.
+Future aircraft would be powered by new sources of energy such that they could remain in the air almost indefinitely, and they would fly long distances to strike directly at other nations' capitals.
+To avoid this, Japan should dismantle its cities and disperse industry into agricultural communities, resulting in the "unity of agriculture and industry".